-THAT OCP Text Amendment OCP07-0020 - Amendment Bylaw No. 9842 to amend Kelowna 2020 - Official Community Plan Bylaw No. 7600 to include Aquatic Habitat Protection and Compensation Policies in the Environment section of the OCP be considered for First Reading and forwarded to Public Hearing as outlined in the report of the Planning and Development Services Department dated August 15, 2007;
+THAT OCP Text Amendment OCP07-0020 - Amendment Bylaw No. 9842 to amend Kelowna 2020 - Official Community Plan Bylaw No. 7600 be considered for First Reading and forwarded to Public Hearing as outlined in the report of the Planning and Development Services Department dated August 15, 2007;